-- Working independently - Working in an interdisciplinary environment - Project planning and management - Production of free, creative and inductive thinking - Project planning and management for Computer Science projects
+- Search for, analysis and synthesis of data and information, with the use of the necessary technology - Adapting to new situations - Decision-making - Working independently - Working in an interdisciplinary environment - Project planning and management - Production of free, creative and inductive thinking - Project planning and management for Computer Science projects area of Computer Science

 Thesis is an important part of the educational process at the Department.
-During the preparation of the thesis report students are asked to synthesize their knowledge, apply their skills, apply what they learned during their studies, solve problems and using cutting-edge tools and methods in line with the latest developments in research and technology.
+During the preparation of the thesis report students are asked to synthesize their knowledge, apply their skills, apply what they learned during their studies, solve problems and using cuttingedge tools and methods in line with the latest developments in research and technology.